-One of the corticosteroid drugs prescribed by medical doctors for inflammatory diseases and allergic reactions is prednisone.
-It works by suppressing the immune system, but it can increase the risk of infections.
+Prednisone is a medication that is prescribed for a variety of conditions.
+There are serious side effects and risks, however, and it should be used with caution.
+Prednisone is one of the corticosteroid drugs prescribed by medical doctors for inflammatory diseases and allergic reactions.
+It works by suppressing the immune system, but it may also cause an increase in the patient’s risk of infections.
 This drug may be medically indicated for rheumatic disorders, allergies, asthma, COPD, Crohn’s disease, multiple sclerosis, lupus, and other diseases.
-Sometimes, it is prescribed for migraines, or even tumors.1
+Sometimes it is prescribed for migraines, or even tumors.1

 In the short term, prednisone can increase glucose levels, and cause insomnia and mania, depression, and anxiety.
-Over the long haul, the medication can lead to Cushing’s syndrome, weight gain, osteoporosis, cataracts and glaucoma, and diabetes.
+Over the long haul, the medication carries the risk of leading to Cushing’s syndrome, weight gain, osteoporosis, cataracts and glaucoma, and diabetes.
 Minor side effects can include acne, rash, diarrhea, leg pain, and nervousness, among others.
-There are also serious side effects.
-Patients may have trouble controlling emotion or trains of thought, their immune system can be suppressed, there can be severe facial swelling, and other problems and infections can occur.
-If a patient becomes dependent upon the medicine, they can have adrenal suppression, leading the body to become unable to produce cortisol.
-This medication requires medical monitoring, and there is a special weaning process for patients who no longer need or wish to take the medication.
-Depending on the amount of time the patient used the drug, the weaning process can take days or months.
-“Abrupt withdrawal may lead to an Addison crisis”; therefore some patients need to take prednisone only every other day, if they are using the medication chronically.2
+There are also more serious side effects.
+Patients may have trouble controlling their emotions or trains of thought, their immune system can be severely suppressed, there could also be severe facial swelling, and other problems and infections might occur.
+If a patient becomes dependent upon the medicine, they can have adrenal suppression.
+This leads the body to become unable to naturally produce cortisol.

 Herbal Alternatives to Prednisone